SirindaW/myWebApp/README.md

 ### Project Title : Vision
 ### Project Description
-- Simple blog web application that has an account for you to read, write, like and comment on blogs.
+- Simple blog web application that you can register for an account to read, write, like and comment on blogs.
 - Front-end using React Redux and Material-UI
 - Back-end using NodeJS, ExpressJS and MongoDB